 Leadership:

-At graduation I was commissioned as a 2LT in Army Aviation and became one of the first women to fly Apache helicopters, serving on three continents and leading two flight platoons and a line company.
+The weekend I graduated from Duke University with an AB in English, I took my oath of office and was commissioned as a 2LT in Army Aviation.
+In the next eight years, I became one of the first women to fly Apache helicopters, serving on three continents and leading two flight platoons and a line company.

-In the midst of school and flying came skydiving, scuba diving, big-mountain climbing and long-course triathlons.
+In the midst of school and flying came skydiving, scuba diving, big-mountain climbing and long-course triathlons (also choirs and volunteering and writing).

 I started an MDiv (part-time), and decided not to pursue it, returning to my love of words with an MFA in creative writing.

-I take that experience in leadership and courage and devote my work to speaking, research and writing, as well as online and bespoke facilitated leadership journeys for leaders at The Grit Institute.
-Through keynotes, my books, and leadership journeys I work as a corporate partner to deliver my most important lessons over those years in the cockpit and the board room to organizations across the country.
+I take that experience in leadership and courage and devote my work to speaking, research and writing, as well as online and facilitated leadership training at The Grit Institute and as faculty in the Tuck School of Business Leadership and Strategic Impact program.
+Through keynotes, my books, and training, I work as a corporate partner to organizations across the country to transform individuals, teams and company culture.

 My writing wrestles with life by way of words to explore possibility.